 - Do you make excuses for why you can’t live for Jesus, or have you moved beyond blaming others and taken responsibility for your friendship with God?

-How do you become a friend of God?
-James does not sugar coat anything he says, and his instructions for becoming a friend of God also come to us with clear instruction in James 4:7-10.
-Let’s look at these instructions in the form of questions to fit with our spiritual inventory mindset.
+James does not sugar coat anything, and his instructions for becoming a friend of God are crystal clear (James 4:7-10) Let’s look at these instructions in the form of questions to fit with our spiritual inventory mindset.

 - Have you humbled yourself before God?